eramm/ScyllaDB/README.md

 * It takes a ton of time/CPU/Memory to compile the Seastar library.
 Ultimatly I spun up a Docker image on a CentOS server in the GCE Cloud
 * Lots of dependencies need to be factored in.
 * You can't test (easily) systemd functionality in a Docker container
+* memcached does not support a stop or start arg so I used pkill to kill it.